phantuanminh/course-management-hub/README.md

 ### Team Members: Cale Wolf, Angel Dong, Meghna Mavila, Minh Phan, & Ayushi Singh

-Project goal: To build a central hub that allosw students to keep track of their course management systems in an organized manner.
+Building a central hub that allows students to keep track of their course management systems in an organized manner with Python, Flask (backend), and React (frontend).